 With the increasing use of fiber lasers in various fields, their reliability has become an important concern.
 This includes the reliability of laser output performance, electronic components, optical devices, and systems, which are all closely related to the thermal characteristics of the laser itself.

-The heat of fiber laser mainly comes from pump source and gain cavity.
+Temperature has a significant impact on the laser’s performance, especially on its output power and stability.
+The heat generated by a fiber laser mainly comes from the pump source and the gain cavity.

-Among them, air cooling heat dissipation technology is mainly used in low-power pulse lasers and low-power CW lasers, and water cooling heat dissipation is mostly used as the main heat dissipation measure in medium and high-power fiber lasers.
+Air cooling is suitable for low-power pulse and continuous-wave lasers, while water cooling is the main heat dissipation method used in medium and high-power fiber lasers.

 Two main ways of heat dissipation

 As the name suggests, water cooling is a method that uses water to dissipate heat through a heat exchanger, such as a water cooling plate.

 The principle behind water cooling is simple: cold water from a chiller flows through a water pipe and into the heat exchanger, then exits through the other port of the heat exchanger and returns to the chiller via the water pipe.
 This continuous circulation helps to dissipate heat from inside the laser.

 Water cooling and heat dissipation are straightforward in structure and easy to maintain.
 By using a chiller with greater cooling capacity, the laser’s cooling performance can be improved due to the strong heat dissipation capacity and good temperature uniformity.